-Later in the 1911 census we find the family is living at Chester Road Shotton with father John FM Poole aged 46, continuing in his traded as a sheet steel roller, mother (in this census named as Letitia) aged 44 with 18 years of marriage and 6 of her 7 children living.
-Francis H Poole (17) is a part time teaching assistant, Rowland M (15) is a school boy, followed by Leslie V (12), Norman S (10), Eric H (8) and Clement AM Poole age 5.
+Later in the 1911 census we find the family is living at Chester Road Shotton with father John FM Poole aged 46, continuing in his trade as a sheet steel roller.
+The mother (in this census named as Letitia) was aged 44.
+She had been married to John for 18 years.
+She had given birth to 7 children, 6 of whom were still living.
+The listed children were Francis H Poole (17) a part time teaching assistant, Rowland M (15)s a school boy, followed by Leslie V (12), Norman S (10), Eric H (8) and Clement AM Poole age 5.

 Using www.ancestry.co.uk we can find the ww1 service record for RM Poole which states that he enlisted in Liverpool on the 29th November 1915 at the age of 19 years and 4 months.
-He is living at ‘The Fields’ Hope Flintshire and his military record lists his father John FM Poole as next of kin.
-Rowland is 5 foot 9 inches tall with a 37 inch chest On the 9th June 1916 Rowland embarked for france but was killed in action on the 9th August 1916.
+He was living at ‘The Fields’ Hope Flintshire and his military record lists his father John FM Poole as next of kin.
+Rowland was 5 foot 9 inches tall with a 37 inch chest On the 9th June 1916 Rowland embarked for France but was killed in action on the 9th August 1916.

 The battalion that Rowland was part of saw service in the battle of the Somme starting in July 1916.
 As he is listed on the Thiepval Memorial it is likely that his body was not found.

-His personal effects we return to his father John FM Poole consisting of a tobacco pouch, a new testament and a pocket wallet containing photos.
+His personal effects were returned to his father John FM Poole.
+These consisted of a tobacco pouch, a new testament and a pocket wallet containing photos.

-Using UK army registers of soldiers effects 1901 – 1929 we can see that his father received £3 11d and 4s for his army service.
+Using UK army registers of soldiers effects 1901 – 1929 we can see that his father received £3 11d and 4s which was outstanding money owed to Roland.